To Thine Own Self Be True

 - How well do you know yourself?

 I am not a psychologist, but I work with several such highly skilled individuals, and I have learned to appreciate understanding what makes a person tick.
-You can show up publicly in one of two ways: a) as someone that you think you need to be, or b) as someone that others want you to be.
-This can be especially apparent, and carry significant impact, in the following situations:
+There are multiple ways you can act publicly: a) as someone that you think you need to be, or b) as someone that others want you to be?
+These kinds of questions typically manifest themselves in the following situations:

 Becoming a leader for the first time